 Laughing about something doesn’t mean that you’re turning a blind eye to the very real issues or consequences of life.
 But approaching life with a sense of humor will make it easier to deal with these issues.

-Recently, I went to the ballet for the first time in ages.
-For the ballet company, it was their first performance after lockdown, and among other ballet classics, they performed a COVID restriction compliant “Dance of the Little Swans”, with the four dancers dutifully holding the recommended 2-meter distance.
+Some time ago, I went to the ballet for the first time in ages.
+For the ballet company, it was their first performance after lockdown, and among other ballet classics, they performed a COVID restriction-compliant “Dance of the Little Swans”, with the four dancers dutifully holding the recommended 2-meter distance.

 Inner peace is a multidisciplinary and multifaceted phenomenon that is closely related to happiness, so it’s no wonder that many people are interested in finding it, especially in our hectic and ever-changing world.
 And the good news is that there are plenty of tools that can help you find it, from having a sense of purpose and practicing mindfulness to accepting the absurdities of life with a sense of humor.